 The long-term objective of the Board that is now submitted to the Congress and the Executive Branch involves rehabilitating and extending the life of the existing system to preserve its efficiency, coupled with a program for constructing needed replacement navigation facilities.
 The ultimate consequence is an efficient, competitive and safe waterways system without the imposition of higher fuel taxes.
-The timely completion of required navigation projects is critical to a viable and reliable waterways system and is a key component of the Nation's infrastructure.
+The timely completion of required navigation projects is critical to a viable and reliable waterways system and is a key component of the Nation's infrastructure and global competitiveness.

-By carefully scheduling replacement construction starts, the Board is convinced that necessary major rehabilitation and the replacement projects discussed above can be accomplished in the next 10 years based on current Inland Waterways Trust Fund revenue projections and assuming matching federal funds by the Corps of Engineers.
+By carefully scheduling replacement construction starts, the Board is convinced that necessary major rehabilitation and the replacement projects discussed above can be accomplished in the next 10 years based on current Inland Waterways Trust Fund revenue projections, assuming matching federal funds are appropriated.

-INLAND WATERWAYS USERS BOARD TWELFTH ANNUAL REPORT JULY 1998
+INLAND WATERWAYS USERS BOARD THIRTEENTH ANNUAL REPORT NOVEMBER 1999